 The city of Valenzuela is straddled between the border of Metro Manila and its nearby province, Bulacan.
 For its residents, this means having the best of both worlds: city living and the opportunities that come with it, while having an easy escape from the bright lights with rural Bulacan just a stone’s throw away.
 Before it became a city, Valenzuela was formerly part of Bulacan.
 Even before that, the city also played an important part in the Philippines’ quest for independence from its Spanish colonizers.
-Explore the city’s past and its present with our top 10 best things to do in Valenzuela.
+If you’re only in Manila to stay at the best themed hotels or at the top staycation spots, consider a visit to this historic city!
+Explore the city’s past and its present with our top things to do in Valenzuela.

 1. Take a lesson in history: Dr. Pio Valenzuela Ancestral Residence